daomeow/feeture-films/README.md

 - Add a feature to favorite movies
 - Add the ability to store users’ ratings for movies

+## Goals
+- Solidify the. use of React and understanding of AJAX
+- Get a better handle on use of Cypress and React Router

 ## Authors
 - Tyson McNutt [@tysnj](https://github.com/tysnj)
 - Melanie Daoheuang [@daomeow](https://github.com/daomeow)